rangle/ngCourse2/handout/06-change-detection.md

 But this time, we told explictly Angular that our component only depends on its inputs and all of them are immutable.
 Angular then assumes that the `MovieComponent` hasn't change and skip the check for that component.
 Because we didn't enforced the `actor` object to be immutable, we end up with our model out of sync with the view.

 Let's rerun the app but this time we will click the button `ChangeActorObject`.
 This time, we are creating a new instance of the `Actor` class and assing it to the `this.actor` object.
-When the Change Detection analyze the properties bound to the `MainComponent`'s template it will find:
+When the change detection analyze the properties bound to the `MainComponent`'s template it will find:

 - Is `(old)slogan === (new)slogan` Yes.
 - Is `(old)title === (new)title`?
 Yes.
 - Is `(old)actor === (new)actor`? **No**.

-Because now Change Detection knows that the `actor` object changed (it's a new instance) it will go ahead and continue checking the template for `MovieComponent` to update its view.
-At the end, our templates and our models are going to be in sync.
+Because now change detection knows that the `actor` object changed (it's a new instance) it will go ahead and continue checking the template for `MovieComponent` to update its view.
+At the end, our templates and models end up being in sync.

 ## Enforcing immutability

-As we could see, in a previous example we cheated a little.
+As we can see, in the previous example we cheated a little.
 We told Angular that all of our inputs, including the `actor` object, were immutable objects, but we went ahead and updated its properties violating the immutability principle.
 As a result we ended with a sync problem between our models and our views.
-One way to enforce immutability is using [Immutable.js](https://facebook.github.io/immutable-js/).
+One way to enforce immutability is using the library [Immutable.js](https://facebook.github.io/immutable-js/).

 Because in javascript primitive types like `string` and `number` are immutable by definition, we should only take care of the objects we are using.
 In this case, the `actor` object.